Configuring Prisma Cloud proxy settings

 In some environments, access to the internet must go through a proxy and you can configure Prisma Cloud to route requests through your proxy.
 Proxy settings can either be applied to both Console and Defender containers or separately for each Defender deployment.

 The global proxy settings are configured in the UI after Console is installed.
-Console immediately starts using these settings after saving them.
-Any Defenders deployed after saving your settings will use your proxy settings, unless you explicitly choose a different proxy when deploying the Defenders.
+Console starts using these settings after you apply it.
+Any Defenders deployed after you configure the proxy settings will use it unless you explicitly choose a different proxy when deploying the Defenders.
 Any Defenders that were deployed before you saved your proxy settings must be redeployed.

 Console has a number of connections that might traverse a proxy.